 - Open new accounts as a last resort

 Deal with any judgments, liens, or other black marks on your report

 Credit reporting agencies are required to remove most derogatory items from your credit history after seven years, including late payments, defaults, collections and foreclosures.
-If you have black marks, do you best to dispute and have removed.
+If you have black marks, do your best to dispute and have them removed.